 Part-time work can provide you with the perfect opportunity to gather evidence of your achievements.
 Areas improved by part-time employment may include:

 - Time management

 - Team working

 I’ve had the opportunities to enhance my portfolio with press, social media and photography projects related to national and international events.

-Dina Thomas - A Marketing, Advertising and PR graduate who, whilst studying, worked as worked as a student ambassador, press officer, photographer and events co-ordinator.
+Dina Thomas - A Marketing, Advertising and PR graduate who, whilst studying, worked as a student ambassador, press officer, photographer and events co-ordinator.